 Why Does Soil Smell So Good in Spring?

 Who doesn't love the fresh "earth" smell after the rain?
-Most of us appreciate that perfume, but do you know what's behind the pleasant smell?
+It's comforting and familiar, but do you know what's behind it?

 Credit banner image: Prunus/Creative Commons license